If You Can’t Close A Calgary Pre-Construction Condo, What Are My Options?

 1) Assignment Sale

-An assignment means selling your contract to another buyer before your closing.
-While this strategy is common in other markets like Toronto, Calgary’s assignment market is virtually non-existent.
+An assignment means selling your contract to someone else before your closing.
+While this strategy has been common in other markets like Toronto, Calgary’s assignment market is virtually non-existent.
+In fact, prior to 2021, the concept of pre-construction did not exist in Calgary as developers would finish building the development first, then sell units afterwards, so buyers took immediate possession, and assignments didn’t exist.

-2) Giving the Unit Back
+2) Give the Unit Back

 Many buyers wonder: Can I just give the unit back and walk away?

-3) Defaulting on the Purchase
+4) Defaulting on the Purchase

-4) Close and Immediately Sell
+5) Close and Immediately Sell

 There are tax implications here as well, mainly that any profit will be considered as income and added onto your marginal tax rate.
 If you have a profit, this could mean tens of thousands in extra taxes.
-If you have a loss, you may not be able to write this off against other investments—get professional accounting advice if you are considering this option.
+If you have a loss, you may not be able to write this off against other investments - get professional accounting advice if you are considering this option.

-5) Close and Hold
+6) Close and Hold

 This is the strategy I recommend for everyone that can financially manage it in order to maximize the return on your investment because you make money in real estate over the long-term.